Congress Fights to Fix Fallen Soldiers' Family Compensation

 Congress isn’t that different, and members of the caucus hope to teach that lesson to their legislative peers.
 “I’m truly hopeful that we can solve this problem,” Taylor says of the Gold Star family tax issue.
 “But what I will say is, there’s no doubt in my mind For Country is making an impact in the U.S. House, because you’ve got members that are focused on getting things done rather than scoring partisan political points.”

-Rye Barcott, the co-founder and CEO of the cross-partisan organization With Honor, created it in order to get more veterans like Taylor elected to public office.
-He says the caucus is off to a great start.
+Rye Barcott, the co-founder and CEO of the cross-partisan organization With Honor, started a movement to get more veterans like Taylor elected to public office.
+He says the congressional caucus is off to a great start.
 “From tax hikes on Gold Star Families to fighting for safer routes for logging trucks, these members from both sides of the aisle are leading the charge to get things done in Congress,” he said.

 Legislators from outside of the caucus haven’t given up on the tax fix, either.
 Though it won’t be rectified in time for Memorial Day, Cruz told CNN “it’s the right thing to do, and I’m confident we will get it done.”